-Managers need to consider what current and future workers expect from their employers today.
-Here’s everything you should know to attract and retain millennials.
+Businesses should consider what current and future workers expect from their employers today.
+Here’s what you should know to attract and retain millennials.

 While society often labels millennials as whiny and lazy, demanding far too much and offering the bare minimum in return, statistics show otherwise.

 According to research by Robert Half, millennials want benefits that reflect their core values: a competitive salary that remains fair and true to their work, clear expectations on job responsibilities, and the ability to cultivate a healthy work-life balance.

 “Millennial workers can be described as pragmatists,” said Brett Good, senior district president for Robert Half.
 “Having grown up during a time of economic instability, more than any generation since the Great Depression, they crave both financial and workplace security.
 Specifically, they seek fair compensation and ample benefits, including healthcare coverage.”